kevL/yata/ReadMe.txt

 strict=      "true" (without quotes) to show extra warnings when loading a
              2da-file (default false).
 Strict is intended for users who want to notice stuff that is by and large safe to disregard:
-             (1) warn about the existance of tab-characters if Alignoutput is not set to "tabs".
+             (1) warn about the existance of tab-characters if "alignoutput=" is not set to "tabs".
 Note that tabs are generally safe for NwN2 but perhaps not for NwN ... there is at least one app for NwN2 that fails if tabs delimit the colhead labels (the Players Handbook recompiler tool)
              (2) warn about suspicious (non-ASCII) characters in colhead labels.
-                 When labeling a colhead Strict "true" allows only alpha-numeric characters and the underscore character, otherwise any printable ASCII character except the double-quote are allowed.
+                 When labeling a colhead "strict=true" allows only alpha-numeric characters and the underscore character, otherwise any printable ASCII character except the double-quote is allowed.
                  Note that Yata supports 2da-files with Unicode in their colhead labels - but if you want to edit such labels use a decent texteditor (or try a different 2da-editor)
              (3) warn about a garbage Default value on the 2nd line of a 2da-file.
-This will be autocorrected if the file is saved regardless of the Strict setting
+This will be autocorrected if the file is saved regardless of the "strict=" setting
              (4) warn about a tab-character in the version header instead of a space-character.
 This will be autocorrected if the file is saved regardless of the Strict setting